hdrpknc/veact/README.md

 # veact.js
-simple React approach with VanillaJS
+A simple React approach with VanillaJS